-Since 2012, UnitedHealth Group has upheld our Statement of Support of the Guard and Reserve, affirming the company's commitment to its employees who are retired, active-duty and reserve military personnel.
+Since 2012, UnitedHealth Group has upheld our Employee Support of the Guard and Reserve,affirming the company's commitment to its employees who are retired, active-duty and reserve military personnel.

-UnitedHealth Group has formed partnerships with state workforce agencies, vocational rehabilitation agencies, and regional offices nationwide.
+UnitedHealth Group has formed partnerships with state workforce agencies, Vocational Rehabilitation, Agencies Veteran Affairs and the Wounded Warrior Project regional offices nationwide.

 Each quarter, we reach out to more than 300 military and disability organizations nationwide to develop relationships and to help promote job opportunities in areas with high volume hiring.

 UnitedHealth Group is a founding partner with the VA Center of Innovation (formerly the VAi2) and has been collaborating closely with their team since 2012.